Piranmalai Kodunkundreeswar Temple

-Piranmalai Kodunkundreeswar Temple is a Hindu temple situated at Piranmalai, a hilly village cum temple located in Singampunari Taluk in Sivagangai District, Tamil Nadu State, India.
+Piranmalai Kodunkundreeswar Temple is a Hindu temple situated at Piranmalai, a hilly village located in Singampunari Taluk in Sivagangai District, Tamil Nadu State, India.
 Kodunkundreeswar and Bhairavar temples are located in this village.

 Piranmalai is a fortified hill at an elevation of over 2,000 feet.
 This is a last outcrop of the Eastern Ghats, with a Bhairavar temple and five peedas in the rocks of the hill called the Pandava Therthams, is also sacred to the Muslims with a dargah of Waliullah Sheikh Abdullah Shaheb on its peak.
 At the foot hill, there are traces of a moat and Fort Marudhu, which was pulled down in early 19th century.

 One of the seven Vallals, Paari ruled this area.
 The barren hill is believed to have been covered with dense jungle in the days of Maruthupandiar's rule from late 17th century to 1801.
 It was part of a large jungle that extended from the Eastern Ghats to the Palk Straits.
 This is a vast hill temple reached by a flight of steps in the Pandya Kingdom.
 The Marudu brothers of Sivagangai associated with Kalayar Kovil have made several contributions to this temple.
 The hilly village includes five areas (Piranmalai Main, Mathagupatti, Pudupatti, Pappapatti, Adiyarkulam).